 The Jeep brand built its reputation by producing vehicles with legendary all-terrain abilities, and the most iconic of all Jeep vehicles is the Wrangler.
-Redesigned for the first time in 10 years, the 2018 Jeep Wrangler is the descendant of the original U.S. military vehicle that spawned the Jeep name and began the legacy of extreme off-road capability.
+Redesigned for the first time in 10 years, the Jeep Wrangler set an all-time sales record for 2018.
+The descendant of the original U.S. military vehicle that spawned the Jeep name and began the legacy of extreme off-road capability, the modern Wrangler continues that tradition while adding new levels of performance, technology and refinement.
 From World War II to the Rubicon Trail, let’s look at the storied history of the Jeep Wrangler and its evolution through the years.

 In 1940 the U.S. military was looking for a “light reconnaissance vehicle” to replace motorcycles and modified Model-T Ford vehicles.
 The list of specifications included 4-wheel drive, a 2-speed transfer case, a short wheelbase and light weight.
 Willys-Overland, American Bantam Car Manufacturing Company and Ford Motor Company all responded by producing prototype vehicles.
 The Willys prototype was the Quad, Bantam produced the Blitz Buggy and Ford produced the Model GP, also known as the Pygmy.